Skin Cancer

 Morpheaform BCC

 Waxy, scar-like area with poorly defined borders.
-Can be skin-colored or white.
-Most aggressive subtype.
+Can be skin-coloured or white.
+An infiltrative subtype that may have less clearly defined borders.

 Scar-like, flat, waxy